 enabled search engine such that when users' queries have empty or insufficient

 answers, our system can relax the queries to get approximate answers.
+1.2 Summary of ApproachesCoXML is based on the following two key techniques:

-- Extending the standard XQuery with relaxation constructs and
+Extending the standard XQuery with relaxation constructs and

 controls.
 Such a relaxed XQuery (RLXQuery) language enable users to specify